Fully Vertical KM

-The “Vertical Kilometer” race has been growing in popularity in recent years.
-A sanctioned trail race that’s part of the International Skyrunning Federation’s series, the “VK” as it’s sometimes known, is measured by its vertical distance rather than the length of the course.
+The “Vertical Kilometer” race format has been growing in popularity in recent years.
+A sanctioned trail race that originated via the International Skyrunning Federation’s series, a “VK” as it’s often known, is measured by its vertical distance rather than the length of the course.
 These runs are short, and very steep – and nowhere is that more true than at Fully, Switzerland, where the course reaches grades of up to 60%.
 Fully is internationally-known as the fastest VK course in the world, and racers come from many countries each year to test their steep-trail running mettle.
 The Fully VK course passes through vineyards, then gets down to business, climbing directly up an old funicular route.
-In 2017 the first person broke the 30 minute time barrier in the VK – and not surprisingly it was at Fully.
+In 2014, Urban Zemmer set a new world record at Fully, bringing the VK time under 30 minutes, in a time of 29:42.
 Here, Philip Götsch got to the top in an incredible 28min53.
+Swiss runner Remi Bonnet has run 28min37 on the course but this was not under race conditions.
+You can see a great video here.

 Interested in trying a VK?
 Fully is a great place to do it!
 Take a look at the Run the Alps Fully Vertical KM blog post.